BirchKwok/lynsedb/docs/tutorials/add_vectors.md

 ## Ingestion recipe for production

-1. Generate embeddings in `float32`.
+1. Generate embeddings in `float32`, or choose `dtypes="float16"` when storage footprint matters more than full precision.
 2. Assign stable integer IDs.
 3. Store source identifiers, tenant, language, timestamps, and display text in metadata fields.